Things to Do in Dresden in April

 Weigh the advantages and considerations before booking

-- + The city's 1,200-year-old gardens detonate into colour—Pillnitz Palace alone fields 2,000 cherry trees that shoulder the Elbe in a 3 km (1.9 mile) tunnel of pink so dense you never see the same petal twice.
+- + The city's 1,200-year-old gardens detonate into colour, Pillnitz Palace alone fields 2,000 cherry trees that shoulder the Elbe in a 3 km (1.9 mile) tunnel of pink so dense you never see the same petal twice.

-- + Museum queues shrink to winter length—five minutes at the Green Vault instead of forty-five—while café tables reappear on Brühl's Terrace for the first proper sunshine since October.
+- + Museum queues shrink to winter length, five minutes at the Green Vault instead of forty-five, while café tables reappear on Brühl's Terrace for the first proper sunshine since October.

 - + Steam-driven paddle steamers resume daily runs to Saxon Switzerland.
-The white hulls and crimson paddles have been ploughing this stretch since 1879, and April's mild 16°C (61°F) turns the 90-minute upstream ride into a pleasure rather than a endurance test.
+The white hulls and crimson paddles have been ploughing this stretch since 1879, and April's mild 16°C (61°F) turns the 90-minute upstream ride into a pleasure rather than an endurance test.

-- + Hotels hover in the shoulder-season sweet spot—about 30% cheaper than May's peak—with rooms still up for grabs if you reserve three to four weeks ahead instead of the two-month summer scramble.
+- + Hotels hover in the shoulder-season sweet spot, about 30% cheaper than May's peak, with rooms still up for grabs if you reserve three to four weeks ahead instead of the two-month summer scramble.

 - − April's weather keeps you guessing: 16°C (61°F) in full sun feels like 20°C (68°F), but clouds knock it to 8°C (46°F), and sudden 20-minute hail squalls can swoop in without warning.